Is Allulose Keto Friendly? Everything You Need to Know About This Amazing Rare Sugar!

 My own experience with going low carb started out with a fair amount of artificial zero-carb sweeteners, but I realized over time that they were causing me more distress than satisfaction.
 This is where the paleo diet started to enter my life.
 No grains, legumes, or dairy (in my case, with the exception of grassfed butter, ghee and pure heavy cream) But the bread, oh the bread…I thought that I would never eat something that tasted like real bread, pretty much ever again.

-Developing the recipe for low carb bread and these buns has been such a pleasure.
+Developing the recipe for a low carb bread mix and now these buns has been such a pleasure.
 To be able to just have a piece of buttered toast with breakfast again can be absolutely dreamy.

 Welcome back to bread!